NationalAssociationOfRealtors/block_r_provisioner/README.md

 **Configuration**

 All configuration is conducted on files in the `templates` directory.
-The distribution is pre-configurec for a two node system.
-These nodes are valled `vm1` and `vm2`.
+The distribution is pre-configured for a two node system.
+These nodes are called `vm1` and `vm2`.
+You can add more servers by modifying `conrfsig.sh`

 In order to test run the system, set up two Centos 7 servers and define their addresses in `/etc/hosts`.

 Each node should have the following components: